The Citizen's Guide to Migratory Bird Conservation

 Neotropical migrants wintering near cropland area are also threatened by pesticides, because the toxins concentrate in the birds' fat reserves.
 Some pesticides, including chlorinated hydrocarbons such as DDT, have been outlawed for use in the United States but are still used legally in Latin American and Caribbean countries.
 U.S. companies supply these pesticides.

 Greenberg, R., S. Lumpkin, and A. Weissman.
 1995.
 Citizen's Guide to Migratory Bird Conservation, Bonney, R., S. Carlson, and M. Fischer, eds.
 Cornell Laboratory of Ornithology, Ithaca, NY, USA.

 Russell Greenberg and Susan Lumpkin, Smithsonian Migratory Bird Center, National Zoological Park, Washington, DC 20008

 Arthur Weissman, Green Seal, 1250 23rd St. NW, Washington, DC 20037

-As before, this section has been excerpted in its entirety.
-Author information and article text current as of 1995.
+As the first two entries this section has been excerpted in its entirety; the author information and article text current as of 1995.